LIRiley-prog/CSU-Senior-Project/docs/Proposal.md

 Personal Motivation
 -------------------
 I grew up taking apart electronics and learning how machines work, and I have always been fascinated by the idea of robots that could think and interact with people.
-This project lets me combine my interests in AI, computing, and hands-on robotics.
+This project lets me combine my interests in AI, computing, and hands on robotics.
 It will also prepare me for a career in IT or AI systems analysis by giving me practical experience in integrating software with hardware.

 Outline of Future Research Efforts
 ----------------------------------